135compact.com 35mm ultra compact cameras Lomo LC-Wide

 The Lomo LC Wide is unique.
 There is no other compact ultra wide camera with 17mm or near to it.
 There was the 15mm Zeiss Hologon camera in the 70s, a full size camera, it was F 8 and it costs thousands.
 The Lomo has a F 4.5 lens which has relativly mild distortion and very low vignetting for such a wide lens.
 It's a nice and easy to handle camera.
 It's very compact, its long exposure capability distances most of the others.
 Seen its lens it isn't even that expensive.

 Some gereral words about Lomography and their service: There is a 2-year warranty, at least in Europe.
-My personal experience with their service is good so far.
+My personal experience with their service is very good.
 As most of their cameras are made of (cheap) plastic, there is no repair, they just exchange your defective camera.
-You have to send it in to their Vienna firm at your expenses, which is not cheap if you are not based in Austria, but they try to compensate by adding film or so to the return.
-You absolutely need a proof of purchase, there was heavy abuse by fraudulent customers they told me.
+You had to send it in to their Vienna office at your expenses, which was not cheap if you are not based in Austria, but they tried to compensate by adding film or so to the return.
+A 2026 warranty issue was treated by a new system: they sent me a prepaid shipping voucher.
+This is much better.
+Anyway: You absolutely need a proof of purchase, there was heavy abuse by fraudulent customers they told me.
 So if you buy second hand or your camera is gift, be sure to put your hands on the proof of purchase.
 After the 2-years warranty period it's over.
-They will try to help for the expensive not-so-plastic cameras like the LC series, but for the rest there is no repair.
+They will try to help for the expensive not-so-plastic cameras like the LC series, but there is no repair.
 Keep this in mind for the prices you pay for older gear.

 back